section-engineering-education/engineering-education/articles/big-o-notation/index.md

 - **Machine configuration**
 - **Compilers or libraries being used**

-We therefore need a methodology that is **independent** of the software and hardware environment which takes into account all possible inputs.
+We therefore need a methodology that is **independent** of the software and hardware environment that takes into account all possible inputs.

 This is done by a *high-level* description of the algorithm by associating each algorithm with a function **f(n)** that characterizes the running time of the algorithm in terms of the input size **n**.

-Given functions **f(n)** and **g(n)**, we do say that *f(n) is Big O of g(n)* being written as:
+Given the functions **f(n)** and **g(n)**, we do say that *f(n) is Big O of g(n)* being written as:

 `f(n) is O(g(n))`

-Therefore Big O, (pronounced as Big Oh), describes how good the performance of our algorithms is as the input data grows larger.
+Therefore Big O, (pronounced as Big Oh), describes how well the performance of our algorithms are as the input data grows larger.

-It assists us in knowing which algorithm suits which task and which one is not by estimating the different runtimes of the algorithms.
+It assists us in knowing which algorithm suits which task, and which one is not by estimating the different runtimes of the algorithms.
 The estimation of how the runtime varies with the problem size is called the **runtime complexity** of an algorithm.

-A simple illustration of how different algorithms use different runtime complexities is a tale of a South African telecommunication company with a slow network speed and a pigeon.
+A simple example of how different algorithms use different runtime complexities, is a tale of a South African telecommunication company with a slow network speed and a pigeon.
 The company wanted to send some information to its other office which was 50 miles away.

-The information was given to the duo using data signals and an envelope respectively.
+The information was given to both using data signals and an envelope respectively.
 Ironically, the pigeon delivered the data ahead of the telco network.
 Here, the pigeon could deliver any amount of information whether too large or too little at the same constant duration while the network's delivery time was inversely proportional to the amount of information being sent.

-There are many notations of the Big O but here we are going to discuss a few of them which are:</br>
+There are many notations of Big O but here we are going to discuss a few of them which are:</br>
 -**O(1)**</br>
 -**O(n)**</br>
 -**O(n<sup>2)**</br>